noudadrichem/keycapsets.com/readme.md

 </center>

-# More about KCS?
+# More about the project?

 > https://keycapsets.com/about

 # Development

-## Running locally in development mode

-To get started, just clone the repository and run `npm install && npm run dev`:
+To get started, clone the repository and run `npm install && npm run dev`:

 -   `git clone git@github.com:noudadrichem/keycapsets.com.git`
 -   `npm install`